apache/openwhisk-deploy-kube/docs/ingress.md

 Obtain the IP address of one of the two Kubernetes worker nodes using the command below.
-Although the nginx NodePort service is actually available on both of the nodes, by using the node which you did not label with `openwhisk-role=invoker` as your api-host you can cut 1 hop out of the network path.
-So, if you label `kube-node-2` as your invoker node, pick `kube-node-1` as your api_host.
+Although the nginx NodePort service is actually available on both of the nodes, by using the node which you labelled with `openwhisk-role=core` as your api-host you can cut 1 hop out of the network path.
+So, if you label `kube-node-1` as your core node, pick `kube-node-1` as your api_host.
 ```shell
 kubectl describe node kube-node-1 | grep InternalIP
 ```